TaoDFang/PPI_Prediction_byCoevolution/README.md

 jupyter notebook --no-browser --port=8036
 ```
 then the notebooks are accessible at http://localhost:8036/ \
-Remember to set the variable "notebookData_folder" in the notebooks to the path where you save the data
+Remember to set the variable "notebookData_folder" in the notebooks to the location where you save the data